Comparable Dark Matter and Baryon energy densities from Dark Grand Unification: The Model

 \section{The Model}

 In this section, we will construct our model step by step.
 The ultimate goal is to achieve similar running and thus confinement scales between DC and QCD.
 With this priority, we first choose a suitable dark color gauge group.
-Next, we determine the desired matter content by extending the fermion content of the grand unified theory.
-The scalar sector required for symmetry breaking and generating fermion masses will then be filled in.
+Next, we determine the desired matter content by extending the fermion content of the $SU(5)$ grand unified theory.
+The scalar sector required for symmetry breaking and fermion mass generations will then be introduced.